henriquemeireles7/speedcoding-backend/README.md

     - `vibeId` (optional) - Filter by vibe
     - `limit` (optional, default 10) - Limit the number of results

+### Vibes

+- `GET /vibes` - Get all available vibes
+  - Query parameters:
+    - `limit` (optional, default 10) - Limit the number of results
+    - `offset` (optional, default 0) - Number of vibes to skip
+- `GET /vibes/:vibeId` - Get details for a specific vibe, including its milestones

 ## Project Setup

 ```bash